maxpaulus43/maxpaulus43.github.io/portfolio/maxpaul_us.md

 ## This Very Website!

 This website is a place to discover the most import things about me.
 I wanted to make something that was better than a [linkedin page](https://www.linkedin.com/in/max-paulus-1b456aa8) or a [resumé](https://www.dropbox.com/s/322p5hn4l8co8u5/resume_2019.pdf?dl=0).
-I wanted a place that anyone could visit to instantly [contact me](/#contact-me) or [see what I was up to](/now).
-This was also a great way to hone my [frontend skills](/skill/vuejs).
+I wanted a place that anyone could visit to instantly [contact me](/#contact-me) or [see what I was up to](/now/).
+This was also a great way to hone my [frontend skills](/skill/vuejs/).

 I'm constantly working on this site to keep it up to date for everyone.
 I know, *everyone* has their own personal websites now.
-But do their websites perfectly spell out their name?
+But do their website urls perfectly spell out their name?
 I think not!

 **Skills**: vuejs